dell/csm-docs/content/docs/installation/helm/unity.md

            nasServer: "nasserver_2"
     ```

-4. Create an empty secret by navigating to helm folder that contains emptysecret.yaml file and running the kubectl create -f emptysecret.yaml command.
+4. Create an empty secret with file helm/emptysecret.yaml file by running the ```kubectl create -f helm/emptysecret.yaml``` command.

 5. Prepare the secret.json for driver configuration.
     The following table lists driver configuration parameters for multiple storage arrays.